 The options also add new considerations for your LinkedIn strategy.
-Highlighting specific profiles – or getting people to highlight yours – could be a good way to boost awareness, while Stories (still only available in some regions) and polls obviously facilitate new opportunities.
-LinkedIn hasn’t made a big deal about these new post quick link options, but it’s worth keeping an eye on which ones appear in your composer, and considering how you might be able to utilize them to maximize your platform performance.
+Highlighting specific profiles – or getting people to highlight yours – could be a good way to boost awareness, while Stories (still only available in some regions) and polls facilitate new opportunities.
+LinkedIn hasn’t made a big deal about these new post quick link options, but it’s worth keeping an eye on which ones appear in your composer, and consider how you might be able to utilize them to maximize your platform performance.

 And more enhancements are coming – LinkedIn is also working on new visual presentation tools and other options that could eventually see their own quick links.